bhamilton1000/SampleData/Web-Question-001/Web-Question-001.md

 # Web-Question-001

+## Instructions
+---
+1. Please read the questions carefully.
+Ask clarifying questions to the talent acquisition personnel you are in communication with.
+2. Using either JS Fiddle (https://jsfiddle.net/) or .NET Fiddle (https://dotnetfiddle.net/), log in, create new branch, and answer the questions in code.
+3. Carefully review your code before submitting.
+Make sure the code runs and outputs the desired results.
+4. Submit the URL back to the talent acquisition personnel.

 ## EASY
 ---
 1. Given an array of integers, find the best series of 3 within the array.
 Return the index of the starting position and the sum of the qualifying elements.